 Where wood was not available, slabs of turf on a stone base were common.
 The specific choices depended on what was available locally.
 The houses were built in the shape of long boxes and the saffluent night add on to the original small house.
 This was the origin of the term long houses.
 The houses had with sloping thatched or turf roofs.
 The thath was made from straw or reeds.
 The Vikings might allow the keep to leep on growing on the roof which helped to keep the house warm in wibnter and cool in the summer.
 The walls were commonly made of made of wattle.
 This involved driving upright poles into the ground and connecting them with woven sticks whicvh were then packed with mud.
 This was an easy and effective way common people could create a structure to keep out wind and rain.
 The Vikings commonly dug out their floors below ground-level.
 Archaeologisdts are not sure just why this was done.
 Flooding was not a problem.
 Some speculate it helped keep out drafts.
 Commoners built with only one room for the entire family.
 The better off might have somewhat larger homes with a small entrance hall, a large main room, a kitchen, a bedroom, and a store room depending on their affluence.
 Houses in a tyoical Vikig cillage were crowded together along narrow lanes.
 The women would tend vegetable gardens around the house where the farm animals were alsdo tended.
 Trees were cut doen for firewood and stacked near the house for cooking fires and to keep the home warm in winter.

 Vikings had slaves before the raiding began (9th century).
 Slavery was a very common institution in the ancient world.
-Where it did not exist was usually because the peasantry was in a condition similar to slavery.
+Where it did not exist as was the case of Christian Erope was usually because the peasantry was reduced to serfdom, a condition similar to slavery.
 The success of the raid brought many more slaves to the Vikings.
-And at the time the institution was becoming less common in increasingly Christianized Europe Europe.
+And at the time the institution was becoming less common in increasingly Christianized Europe.
+An exception was the Byzantine Empire.
+Slavery in the Byzantine Empire was widespread and common throughout its history, an continuation of the situation in the Roman Empire before it was split.
+The Western Viking took slaves in theirraids, but these slaves were mostly used for labor in Scandanavia.
+The sklaves traded to the Byzabntine wre mostl Slavs.
+The term Slave in fact is the origin of the Engis word for slave.
+It would not make economic sense to transport slaves taken in the Wst all te way to Constantinople when Slavs could be so easly captured close to the market in Cosantinople and other Byxantne ports.
 The Viking term for slave was thrall.
 As was always the case, kt was the bottom of the Viking social order.
-Thralls had to labor for his or her owner.
+Slaves or 'thralls' as they were called had to labor for his or her owner.
 There was no protection of law.
 The Viking master had the power of life or death over his thralls.
-Thralls might bbe used for sacrifice at the funeral of important Viking leaders.
+Thralls might be used for sacrifice at the funeral of important Viking leaders.
 A thrall might be freed by his master for both hard work and loyalty.
 Thralls were permitted to form families.
 And their children inherited their thrall status.
 The children would begin working for their master from an early age.